Home » Posts tagged 'ecb' (Page 6)

 ECB Confirms It Will End Asset Purchases, Will Reinvest Maturities In Full

-As expected, the ECB – which obviously is keeping its rates unchanged – confirmed it would end its asset purchases in December 2018, while clarifying for the first time that it would “continue reinvesting, in full, the principal payments from maturing securities purchased under the APP for an extended period of time past the date when it starts raising the key ECB interest rates.”
-Previously, the ECB had only committed to reinvesting “for an extended period after the end of QE.”
+ECB Confirms It Will End Asset Purchases, Will Reinvest Maturities In Full As expected, the ECB – which obviously is keeping its rates unchanged – confirmed it would end its asset purchases in December 2018, while clarifying for the first time that it would “continue reinvesting, in full, the principal payments from maturing securities purchased […]

 Europe Struggles as the ECB Pretends to Know What It’s Doing

-The European Central Bank (ECB) is rumored to be planning a halt to its four-year quantitative easing program at the end of this week when it will stop its asset purchases while continuing to keep interest rates at current near-zero levels through 2019.
-The Economist laments this ‘rash’ decision, arguing that the European economy is still ‘faltering’, showing only very feeble and unstable signs of growth.
+Europe Struggles as the ECB Pretends to Know What It’s Doing The European Central Bank (ECB) is rumored to be planning a halt to its four-year quantitative easing program at the end of this week when it will stop its asset purchases while continuing to keep interest rates at current near-zero levels through 2019.
+The […]

 Every Bubble Is In Search Of A Pin